-Are you hiding your toes instead of breaking out one of the beautiful summer polishes and slipping into a pair of sandals?
+Are you hiding your toes instead of breaking out one of the beautiful polishes and slipping into a pair of sandals?
 Don’t worry, you are not alone.
 Over three million Canadian’s suffer from toenail fungus.
 I started looking for solutions and that is when I found out many of my friends were suffering too.
-I am closer to having perfect toes for the summer.
+Now I am closer to having perfect toes.

 If you want the same you will need to get working on it with a multi-pronged approach.

 So first of all, what is a nail fungus?
 Simply, it is an overgrowth of fungi onychomycosis.
 Your nail will be discolored, and then thicken and crumble at the edge.
 In the advanced stage the nail may be misshapen and actually lift from the nail bed.
 Often a fungus can be started after trauma to the toe or exacerbated by an underlying health issue such as having diabetes, being overweight, suffering from poor circulation or having an overgrowth of Candida yeast infection.
 Your physician may recommend some medical solutions such as an oral drug therapies or nail lacquer therapies.
 Both can combat the problem, however there are side effects.
 For certain there isn’t any fast cure.